-- Ankylosing Spondylitis – Ankylosing Spondylitis is considered an autoimmune disorder, a form of inflammatory arthritis, a kind of rheumatic disease, or one of the various spondylarthropathies.
-It causes inflammation of the vertebrae (remember – these are the spinal joints), and can lead to severe, chronic pain and discomfort.
+- Ankylosing Spondylitis – Ankylosing spondylitis is considered an autoimmune disorder, a form of inflammatory arthritis, a kind of rheumatic disease, or one of the various spondylarthropathies.
+It causes inflammation of the vertebrae (remember – these are the spinal joints) and can lead to severe, chronic back pain and discomfort.

 - Tumor – Cancer may spread from the spot where it started to form new growth in the spine.
 Sample cancers that may spread include lung, breast, prostate, and bone cancer.
 Symptoms include back pain, with the pain spreading through the body.
 The patient’s arms or legs might be numb or weak.
 Part of the body could even be paralyzed.
 Treatment options include surgery, radiation, or chemo.

 - Scoliosis – Scoliosis is when the spine is twisted out of shape.
 The most common type affects children during a growth spurt just before puberty.
 The spine may even bend sideways.
 For those with scoliosis, their shoulders might be uneven or one shoulder blade might stick out more than the other.

 - Kyphosis – Kyphosis bends the spine forward.
 It usually occurs when the vertebrae crack or smash down.
 It can cause severe pain and other problems.
 In more severe cases, it may even bend the whole body out of shape.